karan-cheema/Marketing-Tools/README.md

 All you have to do is input the correct value in the right fields, and your link will be generated.

 ## Discount Calculator
 Calculating discounts can be a time-consuming task especially when you're out somewhere and you don't have time to open the calculator on your device.
-This simple Python program will calculate discount for you, and if you're out with your friends, then this tool will even split the bill for you.
+This simple Python program will calculate a discount for you, and if you're out with your friends, then this tool will even split the bill for you.

 In the future, we are planning on creating an open-source flutter application where we will even add the option of calculating the total tip.

 ## Followers Tracker
+Track the profiles who are following or unfollowing your or your competitors' Instagram account.